 Are you worried about gaining too much weight during your pregnancy?
 Girl, you are not alone!
 Many women are worried about their bodies and their weight during pregnancy.
 That is NORMAL!

 You hear about weight loss stories all the time, but rarely hear people talk about gaining weight.
 Well, today I am going to talk about it.
 It isn't "pretty", but it is raw and honest.

 IT IS HEALTHY FOR WOMEN TO GAIN SOME WEIGHT WHEN THEY ARE PREGNANT.
 That doesn't mean that it is easy to feel good about those numbers on the scale.
-Every time you go into your doctor's office you get "weighed-in" and you could just cringe
+Every time you go into your doctor's office you get "weighed-in" and you just cringe

 Gaining weight when you are pregnant is inevitable.
 The baby is going to grow, that is healthy!
 Your body is going to change, that is healthy!
 Every part of your body is going through trauma to help this baby grow.
 These changes aren't easy to cope with, especially with all of the hormones raging through your body.

 If you have ever lost weight, you probably had an "ah-ha" moment where you realized that you needed to change.
 My "ah-ha" moment was in February 2019 when my husband and I were visiting some family in Texas.
 (Check out this picture of us at Magnolia) I remember feeling so bloated and full all of the time.
 I didn't feel comfortable in my own body.
 I saw a picture of myself on this trip and I knew that I needed to start working out again and lose some weight.

 So here I was, completely motivated to lose weight and make some positive changes for my health!
 I was excited to start some new program and watch the weight just fall off!
 Come to find out, we were pregnant (hence the bloating).
 Knowing I couldn't focus on weight loss for the next 9 months, I decided to focus on being as healthy as I could and make this pregnancy as healthy as possible.